GeographicCone/SlimIFR/README.md

 The IFR data is stored as a blob within the `Setup` or `SetupUtility` EFI module.
 A tool to dump it in a human-readable form was first written by [Donovan6000](https://github.com/donovan6000/Universal-IFR-Extractor).
 More recently, a rewritten and updated version has been maintained by [LongSoft](https://github.com/LongSoft/UEFITool/).
 The verbose output provided by these tools is essential for some use cases but can be suboptimal for quickly just browsing through.

 Enter **SlimIFR**.

+**SlimIFR** and **[UefiVarTool](https://github.com/GeographicCone/UefiVarTool)** complement each other to make the whole process easy, straightforward, and efficient, so that more people can gain access to all the hidden settings, and unlock the true abilities of their hardware.

 ## Credits